 Cornell Employee Degree Applicants to ILR Graduate Programs

 Cornell employees are welcome to apply to any ILR degree program for which they are qualified.
-Employee degree applicants must submit the same materials and meet the same criteria as external applicants.
+Employee degree applicants must submit the same application materials and meet the same criteria as external applicants.
 Admission to ILR is competitive — about one-third of all applicants are accepted across all graduate degree programs — but please don't let that keep you from applying.
 Our selection committee will look at your application carefully to get a clear picture of your background, your interests, and your potential for succeeding at ILR.
 Similar to applying for a job, your application will be compared to those of others in the applicant pool, and the committee will make its selection on that basis.

 Admissions Decision Factors

 Often entering students have an undergraduate major in the social sciences; the field of psychology is frequently well-represented in an M.I.L.R. class.
 However, it is not unusual to have fellow classmates who have been nurses, engineers or school teachers.
 All fields are considered in the admissions process.

 Once admitted to the M.I.L.R. program you'll complete six required core courses and six courses from one of four concentrations: Human Resources and Organizations, Labor Market Policy, Collective Representation, and Dispute Resolution.
 Major and minor subject areas for the M.S. and Ph.D. are: Collective Bargaining, Labor Relations Law and Labor History; Human Resource Studies; International and Comparative Labor and Organizational Behavior.
 M.P.S. students will also choose their area of concentration from these areas.